 Recipe Notes

-Note 1: To make prep seriously quick and easy, I use Dorot garlic and ginger cubes (6 of each which is the equivalent of 2 tablespoons).
-Alternatively, you can use pre-minced garlic and ginger paste.
+Note 1: For easy prep, use Dorot garlic and ginger cubes (6 cubes of each = 2 tablespoons).
+Pre-minced garlic and ginger paste work too.

 Nutrition Note: Nutrition information doesn’t include rice.